AustinBarikdar/Simple-Calculator/README.md

 # React + TypeScript + Vite

+Setup Use:
+After Downloading or cloning, in terminal run "npm install".
+Then use "npm run dev", this should give you a link to use in the broswer to see the website. :D

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: